 Wary of the succession issues faced by others in Peru, the firm breathes young air and makes a point of bringing younger partners into decision-making processes early on.
 Two managing partners, steer the firm alongside a strategic committee.
 In recent years, the management has worked to make its non-equity partner positions more attractive to its lawyers, allowing lawyers to slowly grow into the equity role while acknowledging that all lawyers may not want to move straight onto the equity partnership.

 Innovation is a strong trait of Miranda & Amado.
 For example, the firm has a land management practice, handling deals in the Amazon in the Quechua language.
 It also has a legal innovation director who focuses on digital transformation efforts internally at the firm and in the legal departments of clients.
 A recent internal project includes an app through which clients can track labour compliance rules.

-Miranda & Amado also inspires innovation through its Affinitas network: in 2020, it launched a regional hackathon for legal counsel across Affinitas’ four countries (Chile, Colombia, Mexico and Peru), which serves to connect technology developers and lawyers to develop solutions for the legal industry.
+Miranda & Amado also inspires innovation through its Affinitas network.
+For a couple of years, it has run a regional hackathon for legal counsel across Affinitas’ four countries (Chile, Colombia, Mexico and Peru), which serves to connect technology developers and lawyers to develop solutions for the legal industry.
 The project followed on from a successful version held in Peru, after which Miranda & Amado hired participants to the firm.

-Alliances and networks
+Alliances & networks